Saturday, 3 April 2010

 Unachievable Aspirations

 Within the manifesto there are some pledges that are frankly unachievable.
 Why a policy writer would include something that cannot be achieved and can be easily proven so, is inconceivable.
-For example:"[we will] cut the cost of NHS administration by a third"
+For example:

 A cut of a third in administration costs is a huge cut and it is inconceivable that this could be achievable without huge disruption and a breakdown of the service.